NuclearPhoenixx/Kobra_Neo/README.md

 ## Flashing

 Copy `firmware.bin` to your microSD card, insert the card with the printer off, turn printer on and wait until you get to the home screen.
 Afterwards, delete the firmware.bin file from your card.

+The onboard EEPROM storage _might_ be reset, but it might also keep all saved data.
+If you experience weird behavior or you want to be extra sure that everything is correct, **you can reset the EEPROM storage** and revert back to the default settings with this after a firmware update.
+This is especially recommended after larger updates or if you're moving to an entirely different fork or type of firmware.

 ## (IMPORTANT) Before printing